zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 ![](/images/roblox_1.png)

-# November-December 2012: Finalize new part rendering code
+# November-December 2012: Finalize part rendering

 What started in August as a character-only renderer that supported meshes, evolved into something that could render any part in Roblox the same way as old rendering code did.
 This was not easy, both because performance was really important in every part of the code, and because there's a *lot* of corner cases that had to function pretty much as they did before.
 Except for perhaps the legacy cylinder rendering: